skrey/yellow-extensions/source/serve/README.md

 ## How to start the built-in web server

 You can start the built-in web server at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
-The built-in web server is handy for developers/designers.
+The built-in web server is convenient for developers and designers.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
-Type `php yellow.php serve`, you can optionally add a folder and a URL.
-Open a web browser and go to the displayed URL.
+Type `php yellow.php serve`, you can optionally add a URL.
+Open a web browser and go to the URL shown.

 ## Examples